 NOTE: RUSSIAN SKS's.
-1949 was the first year production and had two different variations, the most notable being a spike type of bayonet on the early version and later in 1949 switching to a blade type of bayonet replacing the spike.
+1949 was the first year production and had black spike type of bayonet on the early version.
+Rebuilt 1949's had a blade type of bayonet replacing the spike.
 Most of the replacement bayonets were a silver finish but a black blade did exist.
 Most other characteristics are the same for 1949-1950 except for the gas block.
 Starting in 1950 several variations can be found in regards to markings and different types of latches.
 1951 saw the introduction of a chrome lined barrel and late in the year a change in the bolt design.
 1952 was a transition year where the trigger group, bayonet lug and adapter and the rear sight base underwent some changes.
 1953 to 1956 encountered basically no changes in design.
 The Tula star on the receiver was believed to be used late in 1955 or early on in 1956.
 The top receiver covers of these rifles were unmarked.
 REMEMBER that rebuilt SKS's can have different parts installed making the whole picture somewhat blurred.
 The rebuild marks are shown below, these are the 2 that I am familiar with.
 New information has disclosed several other rebuild marks.
 I will try and put a link to the page where you can find this information until I have permission to put it on my page.
 Link http://forums.gunboards.com/showthread.php?370322-Soviet-Refurbishment-Facilities-Identified-(including-quot-1-quot-) The one on the left looks like this [/ ] and is usually found on the receiver cover and butt stock.
 The one on the right looks more like this <> and usually is up and down instead of sideways.
 These are found on the receiver cover.
 There are others found in different places on the gun, usually the receiver.
 See Page 31 for the chart of Russian Refurb facilities with thanks to Ruslan Chumak for the chart and RyanE for the translation.

 Rebuild marks are circled on above photo